zhanglei923/rk-offlinedev/README.md

 # rk-offlinedev

+LISCENSE:
+This is a `PRIVATE` toolkit, you are *NOT* allowed to use/clone/mondify/push if not the employee of [IngageApp](http://www.xiaoshouyi.com/)

 How to:
  - Go to the parent folder of your local `apps-ingage-web` project.
     1. Example: if your web folder is `D:\workspaces\apps-ingage-web`, then it should be `D:\workspaces\`